MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

    - visible = True
    - timeout = 30
    - wait_time = 0.5
+   - wait_time_after_write = 0
    - img_folder = .
+   - run_on_failure_keyword = Take Screenshot

 You can change to hide the emulator screen set the argument visible=${False}

 To change the wait_time see Change Wait Time, to change the img_folder see the Set Screenshot Folder and to change the timeout see the Change Timeout keyword.

+By default, Mainframe3270 will take a screenshot on failure.
+You can overwrite this to run any other keyword by setting the ``run_on_failure_keyword`` option.
+If you pass ``None`` to this argument, no keyword will be run.

 ## Running with Docker